MicrosoftDocs/learn/learn-pr/student-evangelism/intro-to-git/includes/4-exercise-start-a-project.md

     <h1>Our Feline Friends</h1>
     ```

 1. Save and close the file.
-You can click the ellipses "..." in the right corner of the Cloud Shell editor or use the accelerator key (Ctrl+S on Windows and Linux, Cmd+S on macOS).
+You can select the ellipsis "..." in the right corner of the Cloud Shell editor or use the accelerator key (Ctrl+S on Windows and Linux, Cmd+S on macOS).

 1. Use a `git status` command to check the status of the working tree: